LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components

-### version 0.??.??
+### version 0.100.0
-*Released*: ?? ????
-2020
+*Released*: 20 Oct 2020
 * DetailPanel/DetailPanelWithModel now take QueryConfig as a prop instead of QueryConfig & DetailDisplaySharedProps
 * Add docs for DetailPanel and DetailPanelWithModel
 * Add docs for naturalSort and naturalSortByProperty